Neutrino transition dipole moments in light of the KM3NeT event: SUMMARY

-Since the origin of the neutrino is poorly constrained at the moment, we focus on local effects and study the attenuation caused by interaction with material at Earth.
-We compute the optical depth $\tau$ seen by the ultra-high-energy neutrino producing KM3NeT-230213A.
+Since the origin of the neutrino is poorly constrained at the moment, we focus on local effects and study the energy loss caused by interaction with material at Earth.
+We compute the interaction rate of ultrahigh-energy neutrinos along the path to the detector.
 This depends both on the new physics parameters that enter into the cross section and on the trajectory to the detector.
 We compute the cross section taking different contributions from elastic scattering on nuclei, diffractive scattering on nucleons, and deep inelastic scattering into account.
 The exact trajectory also has a significant impact.
-Even though the neutrino event was observed close to the horizon, the amount of water and rock that the neutrino had to traverse on its way to the detector is significant, e.g. for the preferred arrival direction it corresponds to approximately $4 \times 10^5$ meter water equivalent.
-Note, however, that due to errors in the determination of the arrival direction, the depth of the effective detector can vary by a factor $\approx 20$ within the $90\%$ C.L. interval.
-It is expected that this uncertainty can be reduced considerably in the future since it is dominated by a systematic error in the determination of the overall orientation of the detector, which can be reduced by a dedicated measurement campaign.
+Even though the neutrino event was observed close to the horizon, the amount of water and rock that the neutrino had to traverse on its way to the detector is significant; e.g., for the preferred arrival direction it corresponds to approximately $4 \times 10^5$ meter water equivalent.
+Note, however, that, due to errors in the determination of the arrival direction, the depth of the effective detector can vary by a factor $\approx 20$ within the $90\%$ confidence level interval.
+It is expected that this uncertainty can be reduced considerably in the future, since it is dominated by a systematic error in the determination of the overall orientation of the detector, which can be reduced by a dedicated measurement campaign.

-We estimated a limit on $\mu$ as a function of the sterile neutrino mass by requiring that the received flux is at most reduced to $5\%$ by interactions with the Earth.
+We estimated a limit on $\mu$ as a function of the sterile neutrino mass by requiring that interactions with Earth do not induce a excessive degradation of the neutrino energy before detection.
 For $m_s \lesssim 1$ TeV, there are already quite stringent limits from collider searches and IceCube.
 These are more constraining where they apply.
 However, they cannot test masses in the multi-TeV regime, which leaves room for the KM3NeT observation to contribute, and we find that our limits are the most constraining there.
-This is every exciting and demonstrates that the observation of even a single ultra-high astrophysical neutrino can add to our understanding of physics beyond the standard model.
+This is very exciting and demonstrates that the observation of even a single ultrahigh astrophysical neutrino can add to our understanding of physics beyond the standard model.